jpowell127/sweetCarousel/README.md

 ## How to Use

-Create a div in your HTML document with any ID you would like to use (#example used for demonstartion only) and then pass that div to .sweetCarousel() as shown below.
+Create a div in your HTML document with any ID you would like to use (#example used for demonstration only) and then pass that div to .sweetCarousel() as shown below.
+Sweet Carousel takes care of the rest.

 ## Syntax Example